cubeme/safety-sharp/Examples/SAM/README.md

 * smokeTest22.sam: works with local variables, too
 * smokeTest23.sam: local variable has always the defined initial values
 * smokeTest24.sam: similar to smokeTest8, smokeTest9, smokeTest10.
 Good to demonstrate the different Tsam-Forms (SSA, Passive, GWA).
 Also gives the idea of exponential blowup of GWA-Form
+* smokeTest25.sam: what happens, if a variable is never written to. should keep its value